What are the Safety Data Sheets (SDS)?

 – Ecotoxicity.

-– Behavior and characteristics.
+– Behaviour and characteristics.

 – Correct use (handling, storage, disposal, etc.).